LIMS support is available for the Infinium MethylationEPIC BeadChip.

-If you use at least 250-1000 ng DNA for the bisulfite conversion, requantification is not necessary.
+If you use at least 250–1000 ng DNA for the bisulfite conversion, requantification is not necessary.
 It is critical to quantify the input DNA concentration with PicoGreen to make sure that you add sufficient DNA to the bisulfite conversion reaction.
-Bisulfite conversion renders DNA less complementary, so much of the DNA are denatured and more difficult to quantitate accurately.
+Bisulfite conversion renders DNA less complementary, therefore much of the DNA are denatured and more difficult to quantitate accurately.

 Illumina has not validated the array for 5-hMc.
 However, publications have used the Infinium HumanMethylation450K array for 5-hMc analysis and it is possible that this protocol will works on the Infinium MethylationEPIC array.

 For more information, see Nazor, Kristopher L., et al. "Application of a low cost array-based technique—TAB-Array—for quantifying and mapping both 5mC and 5hmC at single base resolution in human pluripotent stem cells."
 Genomics 104.5 (2014): 358-367.

 The beta value (β) uses the ratio of intensities between methylated and unmethylated alleles to estimate the methylation level of the CpG locus.